Annual Statement for the Governing Body of Stanhope Primary School

 The school ensures the well-being of all students and therefore the curriculum supports their development, it also supports and develops their confidence and stamina and prepares them for the next stages in their education.

 The Governors’ Resources Committee specialises in school finances and meets with the Head Teacher to ensure best value.
 The Governors are committed to ensuring that the school budget is spent wisely and for the benefit of the pupils.
 Governors are responsible for the monitoring and the impact and the use of the Pupil Premium Grant.
 Detailed information regarding the use of this funding is available on the school website.
 The impact of the Sports Grant is also monitored by the Governors and in conjunction with the Deputy Head Teacher.
 A full report on spending and impact is also available on the school website.
-The school has achieved the Gold Award for P.E and sports provision, in addition to this the school’s provision for Sports and P.E is outstanding and the Governors are extremely proud of the children’s participation and achievements in sport this year.
+The school has achieved the Gold Award for P.E and sports provision, in addition to this the school’s provision for Sports and P.E is outstanding and the Governors are extremely proud of the children’s participation and achievements in sport from September 2020 to July 2021.

 Chair of Governors